SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

 2. Add 18 ul of Binding Buffer.
 Mix by pipetting, sealing, vortexing, and spinning briefly.

 3. Incubate at room temperature for 60 minutes.
-Note: can incubate overnight if needed.
+Plate can be incubated overnight at 4C if needed.
 Extra time does not improve results.

 4. Aspirate the liquid from the wells.
 Do not scrape the sides.

 5. Add 50 ul of Wash Buffer and pipette up and down twice, then aspirate immediately.
-Ensure there is no residual wash buffer in any wells.
+Invert and tap plate on a paper towel to Ensure there is no residual wash buffer in any wells.

 6. Add 20 ul of Elution Buffer.
 Mix by pipetting up and down 5 times.
     Seal, vortex, and spin briefly.